 It is in everyone's interest to resolve a complaint as speedily as possible.
 Timescales for each stage are set out below in the relevant paragraphs.
 Reference to 'working days' means Monday to Friday, when the School is open during term time and excludes bank holidays and half terms -the dates of terms are published on the School's website.
 Any complaints raised during school holidays will be acknowledged when the School opens for the new term.
 The School's target is to complete the first two stages of the procedure within 28 working days.
-Stage 3, the Appeal Panel Hearing, will be completed within a further 20 working days.
+Stage 3, the Appeal Panel Hearing, will be completed within a further 30 working days after an appeal has been made.
+(There is a 7 working day period to lodge an appeal, following the Stage 2 decision.
+This is not included in the 30 working days to conclude Stage 3)